reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 ![PAT](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_PAT.png)

-8. Create a variable for PAT
+8. Create a variable for PAT with the same name referenced in the YAML script
 ![PAT](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_PATVariable.png)